 Types of Dissociative Disorders

-There are three primary categories of dissociative disorders: dissociative identity disorder, dissociative amnesia, and depersonalization/derealization disorder.
+There are three primary categories of dissociative disorders: dissociative identity disorder, dissociative amnesia, and depersonalization-derealization disorder.

 Dissociative Identity Disorder

-- Disconnection from others, especially emotionally or in a relationship setting
+- Disconnection from others, especially emotionally;

-- Feeling of “going crazy”
+- A sense of “going crazy.”

 Causes and Risk Factors